zigbee-alliance/distributed-compliance-ledger/README.md

 Please note, that these instructions describe the case when the genesis block consists of a single node only.
 This is done just for simplicity, and nothing prevents you from adding more nodes to the genesis file by adapting the instructions accordingly.

+### Upgrade all nodes in a pool to a new version of DCL application
+DCL application can be simultaneously updated on all nodes in the pool without breaking consensus.
+See [Pool Upgrade](docs/pool-upgrade.md) and [Pool Upgrade How To](docs/pool-upgrade-how-to.md) for details.

 ## Useful Links
 - [OpenAPI specification](https://zigbee-alliance.github.io/distributed-compliance-ledger/)
 - [Quick Start](docs/quickStartGuide.adoc)